tinf15b4-kino/kino-web/documents/UC/UC_ManageFavorites.md

 If a cinema got marked as a favorite, this cinema should be shown in the favorite cinemas-tab and the cinema should get an indication, that it is a favorite.
 Furthermore the option to mark this cinema as a favorite will be swaped to an option which allows the user to remove the favorite mark.

 #### 5.2 remove a favorite
-If the favorite mark gets removed, this cinema shouldn't be shown in the favorite cinemas-tab anymore and the indication should be vanish.
+If the favorite mark of a cinema gets removed, this cinema shouldn't be shown in the favorite cinemas-tab anymore and the indication should be vanish.
 Furthermore the option to remove the favorite mark will be swapped to an option which allows the user to mark that ciname as a favorite (start value).

 ### 6. Extension Points